AFLplusplus/AFLplusplus/qemu_mode/README.persistent.md

 ### 2.3) the OFFSET

-This option is for x86 only, arm doesn't save the return address on stack.
+This option is valid only for x86/x86_64 only, arm/aarch64 do not save the return address on stack.

-If the START address is *not* the beginning of a function, and *no* RET has been set (so the end of the loop will be at the end of the function but START will not be at the beginning), we need an offset from the ESP pointer to locate the return address to patch.
+If the START address is *not* the beginning of a function, and *no* RET has been set (so the end of the loop will be at the end of the function but START will not be at the beginning of it), we need an offset from the ESP pointer to locate the return address to patch.

 The value by which the ESP pointer has to be corrected has to set in the variable AFL_QEMU_PERSISTENT_RETADDR_OFFSET

 Now to get this value right here some help:
 1. use gdb on the target
+2. set a breakpoint to "main" (this is required for PIE/PIC binaries so the addresses are set up)
+3. "run" the target with a valid commandline
-2. set a breakpoint to the function in which START is contained
+4. set a breakpoint to the function in which START is contained
-3. set a breakpoint to your START address
+5. set a breakpoint to your START address
-4. "run" the target with a valid commandline
+6. "continue" to the function start breakpoint
-5. at the first breakpoint print the ESP value with `p $esp` and take note of it
+6. print the ESP value with `print $esp` and take note of it
-6. "continue" the target until the second breakpoint
+7. "continue" the target until the second breakpoint
-7. again print the ESP value
+8. again print the ESP value
-8. calculate the difference between the two values - and this is the offset
+9. calculate the difference between the two values - and this is the offset

 ### 2.4) resetting the register state